 - It builds trust between World Renew and the local organizations in the countries where they work.

 - It puts the receiver in the spotlight, not the giver.
-(IOW, it’s not about you!)
+(In other words, it’s not about you!
+Sorry!)

 Perhaps this year, instead of just giving, we can give justly.